The access keys for this page are:

 Where Are the Assessment Centres Located?

-We have four locations in the City of Toronto to serve you:
+We have five locations in the City of Toronto to serve you:

 What If You Need to Change Your School?